foreversd/forever/README.md

-    'pidFile': 'path/to/file',  // Path to put pid information for the process(es) started 'outFile': 'path/to/file',  // Path to log output from child stdout 'errFile': 'path/to/file',  // Path to log output from child stderr }
+    'pidFile': 'path/to/file',  // Path to put pid information for the process(es) started 'outFile': 'path/to/file',  // Path to log output from child stdout 'errFile': 'path/to/file',  // Path to log output from child stderr 'command': 'perl',          // Binary to run (default: 'node') 'options': ['foo','bar'],   // Additional arguments to pass to the script }
 </pre>